 “These efforts are needed, but they do not present a long-term fix to the district’s financial issues,” Mueller said in his memo, adding that if the Gallagher and TABOR issues were not resolved, “the district will need to make additional significant cuts in personnel, programs and services in the future.”

 Editor’s note: Aspen Journalism covers rivers and water in collaboration with The Aspen Times and other Swift Communications newspapers.
-The Times published this story on Tuesday, Feb.
-19, 2018.
-The Glenwood Springs Post Independent also published it on Feb.
-19. The Summit Daily News published the story in its print edition on Feb.
-20, 2019.
+This story was also published by The Aspen Times, the Glenwood Springs Post Independent, and Coyote Gulch.